aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivottable/setfieldlistsortascending/_index.md

 ## PivotTable::SetFieldListSortAscending method

-Specifies a boolean value that indicates whether fields in the [PivotTable](../) are sorted in non-default order in the field list.
+Indicates whether fields in the [PivotTable](../) are sorted in non-default order in the field list.

 ```cpp
 void Aspose::Cells::Pivot::PivotTable::SetFieldListSortAscending(bool value)